-John L. Parker is a partner of the firm where he will focus his efforts leading the Environmental, Energy, and Resources Practice Group.
+John Louis Parker is a Partner with Sahn Ward Braff Koblenz PLLC where he leads the Environmental, Energy, and Resources Practice Group.
 John has been an environmental attorney for over two decades.
-He brings a wealth of experience and specialized environmental expertise to private clients in matters involving Clean Water Act enforcement, the Environmental Conservation Law, and the Navigation Law including contaminated site remediation, Superfund litigation, and brownfield redevelopment.
-He represents clients in environmental litigation matters in State and Federal court and in administrative proceedings.
+He brings a wealth of experience and specialized environmental expertise in matters involving the Environmental Conservation Law, Clean Water Act enforcement, and the Navigation Law, including contaminated site remediation, Superfund litigation, and brownfield redevelopment.
+He represents clients in environmental litigation matters in State and Federal court, and in administrative law and permitting proceedings.
 He also represents clients in SEQRA reviews and in Article 78 proceedings.

 Mr. Parker served as the Regional Attorney at the New York State Department of Environmental Conservation (NYSDEC) for the Lower Hudson Valley - Catskill Region.
 His role as general counsel and chief legal representative was expansive, leading enforcement and compliance efforts in numerous regulatory programs, such as clean water, clean air, solid waste, petroleum, pesticides, and the superfund and brownfields remedial programs.
 He also worked extensively on many environmental permitting matters and on significant SEQRA reviews.

 He began his legal career as Counsel to the Chairman of the State Assembly Environmental Conservation Committee.
-There he worked on complex investigations including a review of the efforts to clean the Hudson River under the Superfund program and he developed policy and legislative proposals and solutions while working with statewide constituencies.
+There, he worked on complex investigations including a review of the efforts to clean the Hudson River under the Superfund program and he developed policy and legislative proposals on a variety of environmental topics.
 These efforts led to the drafting and negotiating of the first comprehensive brownfields legislation in New York State.

 Mr. Parker has taken leadership roles in significant environmental initiatives in the region involving clean water and climate change.
 He has also served as Director of Legal Programs at Riverkeeper.

 Mr. Parker has written articles for The New York Environmental Lawyer where he also published a regular quarterly column on NYSDEC.
-His publications in professional journals, law reviews, and one of the authors of a book chapter, have focused on emerging contaminants, climate change challenges, energy law, and environmental governance in New York.
+His publications in professional journals, law reviews, including the Environmental Law Practice Series, have focused on emerging contaminants, climate change challenges, energy law, and environmental governance in New York.

-Mr. Parker is the author of the following professional articles (and one of the authors of a book chapter):
+Mr. Parker is the author of numerous professional articles including the following:

 Mr. Parker professional engagements include the following: